Wednesday

 Brief description

 Have you ever wondered how glass is made and put together?
 Here is your chance to try a unique glass technique called ‘copperfoil,’ invented by Louis Comfort Tiffany which revolutionised the way that glass was made and put together.
-Small scale, delicate pieces can be made using this method in just a few days.
+Small scale, delicate pieces can be made using this method.
 You will need a steady hand and lots of patience to learn this technique, but the results will be well worth the effort!
-You will create a unique and beautiful stained glass piece in just three days!
+You will create a unique and beautiful copperfoil glass decoration using a combination of coloured glass and glass globs if desired.
+You can choose from making a plant design or a sun catcher

 - Design skills